The Freetrade SIPP

-All investments held within the Freetrade SIPP must be purchased via, and held under ‘Invest by Freetrade’, which currently offers US and UK stocks, ETFs and investment trusts.
+All cash will be held in accordance with the Freetrade Terms and Conditions.
+Investments held within the Freetrade SIPP must be purchased via, and held under ‘Invest by Freetrade’, which currently offers EU, US and UK stocks, ETFs and investment trusts.

-Further details of the range of investments available under both accounts is available in the separate ‘Investment Brochure’.
+Further details of the range of available investments can be found in the separate ‘Investment Brochure’.

 The Freetrade SIPP investments meet the FCA’s definition of ‘standard’ which broadly means FCA authorised or recognised collective investment schemes, structured products or listed securities which are capable of being valued on a regular basis and sold within 30 days.